-Test 5 - The evaluator configured a test peer to send an authentication certificate with an authorized DN and confirmed that the connection succeeded.
+Test 5: The evaluator configured a test peer to send a certificate with a valid DN.
+The evaluator then initiated a connection between the TOE and the test peer and confirmed that the connection was successful.

-Test 6 - a) The evaluator configured a test peer to first send an authentication certificate with an authorized DN, and then a nearly identical certificate but with a DN containing a duplicate CN.
-The evaluator attempted to establish an IPsec connection and confirmed that the TOE to rejected the certificate containing a duplicate CN.
+Test 6a: The evaluator configured a test server to first send a certificate with an authorized DN, and then a nearly identical certificate but with a DN containing a duplicate CN.
+In each case, the evaluator attempted to establish an IPsec connection and confirmed that the TOE rejected the certificate with the duplicate CN.

-Test 6 - b) The evaluator configured a test peer to first send an authentication certificate with an authorized DN, and then a nearly identical certificate in which the Organization field of the DN has a trailing null character (71) appended.
-In each case, the evaluator attempted to establish an IPsec connection, and confirmed that the TOE rejected the certificate containing a DN Organization with an appended null character.
+Test 6b: The evaluator configured a test server to first sent a certificate with an authorized DN, and then a nearly identical certificate in which the evaluator appended '\0' to a non-CN field of an otherwise authorized DN.
+In each case, the evaluator attempted to establish an IPsec connection and confirmed that the TOE rejected the certificate with the DN containing a null character.

-2.2.11 IPSEC PROTOCOL-PER TD0657 (VPNGW12:FCS\IPSEC\EXT.1)
+2.2.15 IPSEC PROTOCOL - PER TD0657 (VPNGW12:FCS\IPSEC\EXT.1)